Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 People who downsize their homes tend to have higher health care costs, the company says.
 As do those whose parents didn't finish high school.
 Patients who own more valuable homes are less likely to land back in the hospital within 30 days of their discharge.
 The company says it has validated its scores against insurance claims and clinical data.
 But it won't share its methods and hasn't published the work in peer-reviewed journals.

-McCulley, LexisNexis's director of strategic solutions, said predictions made by the algorithms about patients are based on the combination of the personal attributes.
-He gave a hypothetical example: A high school dropout who had a recent income loss and doesn't have a relative nearby might have higher than expected health costs.
+McCulley, LexisNexis' director of strategic solutions, said predictions made by the algorithms about patients are based on the combination of the personal attributes.
+He gave a hypothetical example: A high school dropout who had a recent income loss and doesn't have a relative nearby might have higher-than-expected health costs.

 But couldn't that same type of person be healthy?
-I asked.

 "Sure," McCulley said, with no apparent dismay at the possibility that the predictions could be wrong.